 The puzzle is not so much why Scorsese preferred to recreate 1920s Paris in a studio but why he bothered to shoot on location at all, and then only for scenes that are of secondary importance to the narrative and that do not enrich or embroider the film’s visual impact in any meaningful way.

 The two scenes in question were shot on Place Edouard VII – we can clearly see the king’s statue behind the two youthful protagonists – and, just fifty metres away, on Square de l’Opéra Louis Jouvet where Hugo and Isabelle sneak into a cinema.

-Scorsese could easily enough have done for these two scenes what he did for . . . → Read More About Hollywood’s Love Affair with Paris: Hugo Cabret
+Scorsese could easily enough have done for these two scenes what he did for all the others: shoot them on a . . . → Read More About Hollywood’s Love Affair with Paris: Hugo Cabret

 The beginning of the film is not unusual.
 The main character, Gil, catches a flight to Paris with his fiancée, Inez, and her parents.

 The disenchanted writer spends the start of his holiday listening to Inez’s old friend Paul, who is constantly contradicting people, and generally being a pain.

 Paris loses its appeal, until….suddenly his holiday is improved when at stroke of midnight he is transported back into the 1920s, where he meets a plethora of celebrities starting with F. Scott Fitzgerald, Ernest Hemingway and Gertrude Stein.

 Woody Allen treats these celebrity characters with the respect they deserve and the film is one of the best of its kind.
 The story line may seem nonsensical, but with the light . . . → Read More About Hollywood’s Love Affair with Paris: More Midnight in Paris

 La Dame de Fer de Paris